 Flip the cart over and paint it if you want.
 If you do paint, just before the paint sets up you may want to line the tops of the 2x4's with wax paper before putting on the surface tops.
 The tacky paint will hold the paper in place.
 This will make it easy to remove the MDF top later, which you will want to do when things get beat up enough.
 Otherwise the paint will stick to those surfaces over the years.

 Now apply your tops.
 I went with 3/4" MDF for the main top because it's cheap and comes in pre-cut 24" x 48" pieces I can fit in my car without buying a full sheet.
 I allowed the top to overhang 1" all around.

-For the bottom shelf I cut it to fit with a jig saw, without any overhang.
+For the bottom shelf I cut it to fit with a jig saw (affiliate link), without any overhang.

 Mount your tools and you're done!
 You now have a workbench you can easily rollout and use as needed which also allows you to more easily confine the mess that power tools tend to make.

 Disclaimer: We're not affiliated, authorized, associated, endorsed by, or officially connected with the company or entities listed here, or any of their subsidiaries or affiliates.
 All trademarks cited, listed, or shown here are the property of their respective owners.
 We are not responsible for errors, omissions, safety issues